Goon in Scrabble and Meaning

 goon (third-person singular simple present goons, present participle gooning, simple past and past participle gooned)

-1. (transitive, slang, chiefly ice hockey) To act like a goon; to act in an intimidating or aggressive way towards opponents.
+1. (transitive, slang, ice hockey) To act like a goon; to act in an intimidating or aggressive way towards opponents.

 2. (neologism) To legally kidnap a child and forcibly transport them to a boot camp, boarding school, wilderness therapy, or a similar rehabilitation facility.